Google’s New Hummingbird Algorithm Focuses on Queries

 On the eve of its 15th birthday, Google released its new search algorithm, leaving website-owners and online marketing consultants begging the question, “What is Google going to do to my traffic this time?”
 Code-named “Hummingbird” for its “precise and fast” features, the new search algorithm focuses on three distinct targets: Queries, queries, and, yet again, queries.

-Engineered to be more accurate and offer faster query results, Hummingbird concentrates more on user intent than individual search terms, striving for a more precise and engaging user experience.
+Engineered to be more accurate and offer faster query results, Hummingbird concentrates more on user intent than individual search terms, striving for more precise and engaging user experience.

 What does the Hummingbird Algorithm do?